abhraneeldhar7/solo-dev/README.md

-# Solo Development Repository
+# Solo Dev Documentation
 ![thumbnail](./public/assets/landingPage-e53798db-ff86-4c00-b54f-7a074933fc4d)

 ## 🗂️ Description

-The Solo Development Repository is a comprehensive developer portfolio and documentation site built with Next.js, TypeScript, and Supabase.
-This project serves as a centralized hub for showcasing various programming languages, technologies, and developer tools.
-It provides detailed reference guides, code snippets, and explanations for a wide range of topics, making it an invaluable resource for developers of all skill levels.
+The Solo Dev project is a comprehensive developer resource built with Next.js, TypeScript, and Tailwind CSS.
+This platform provides detailed reference guides for various programming languages, including HTML, CSS, JavaScript, TypeScript, React, C, C++, and more.
+The project aims to assist developers in learning and mastering different technologies through well-structured documentation and code examples.

 ## ✨ Key Features

 ### **Reference Guides**
-* Comprehensive documentation for various programming languages, including:
-	+ HTML
-	+ JavaScript
-	+ TypeScript
-	+ C
-	+ C++
-	+ React
+- Detailed documentation on HTML, CSS, JavaScript, TypeScript, React, C, C++, and more
-* Detailed explanations and code snippets for each topic
+- Code snippets and explanations for each concept

-### **Developer Tools**
+### **Tech Stack**
+- Built with Next.js for performance and SEO optimization
+- Uses TypeScript for static typing and better code maintainability
-* Integration with Supabase for data storage and retrieval
+- Styled with Tailwind CSS for a responsive and modern design

-* Customizable components and layouts using Tailwind CSS
-* Visit counter and analytics
+### **Utilities**
+- Supabase integration for visit tracking
+- Custom hooks for mobile detection and visit counting

 ## 🗂️ Folder Structure
 ```mermaid
 graph TD;
   src-->app;